soedinglab/MMseqs2-App/docker-compose/README.md

 ### Serving indexed genome graphs with gfaidx

-The backend image includes the `gfaidx` executable, but its HTTP API is opt-in.
+The backend image includes the checksum-verified gfaidx 1.9.8 Linux release executable, but its HTTP API is opt-in and restricted to Foldseek deployments.
-Enable it with the gfaidx Compose overlay:
+Set `APP=foldseek` and enable the gfaidx Compose overlay:

 ```
-docker-compose -f docker-compose.yml -f docker-compose.gfaidx.yml up
+APP=foldseek docker-compose -f docker-compose.yml -f docker-compose.gfaidx.yml up
 ```

 Set `GFAIDX_DB_PATH` in `.env` to a host directory containing query-ready,